 Stay Nearby:

-A short drive from the Antrim coastline you will find Ardtara Country House, widely regarded as one of the finest country house accommodations in Northern Ireland.
+Just a brief drive from the captivating Antrim coastline lies Ardtara Country House, acclaimed as one of Northern Ireland's premier country house accommodations.

 Skellig Michael, Co.
 Kerry